usuaero/Optix/README.txt

         "quadratic" - fits a quadratic to the search points and finds vertex Defaults to bracket.

+    rsq_tol(float,optional):
+    - Specifies the necessary quality of the quadratic fit to the line search (only used if line_search is "quadratic").
+The quadratic fit will only be accepted if the R^2 value of the fit is above rsq_tol.
+Defaults to 0.8.

     wolfe_armijo(float,optional)
-    -Value of c1 in the Wolfe conditions.
+    - Value of c1 in the Wolfe conditions.
 Defaults to 1e-4.

     wolfe_curv(float,optional)
-    -Value of c2 in the Wolfe conditions.
+    - Value of c2 in the Wolfe conditions.
 Defaults to 0.9.

+    hess_init(float,optional)
+    - Sets the value of the Hessian to hess_init*[I] for the first iteration of the BFGS update.
+Increasing this value may help speed convergence of some problems.
+Defaults to 1.

 SQP